knola/web/content/faq.md

 ### How much work is required for a typical person?

-The most common role is a _participant_, which is similar to a voter.
-Tentatively we expect participants to spend about 30 minutes per month, on one topic.
+The most common role is a _evaluator_, which is similar to a voter.
+Tentatively we expect evaluators to spend about 30 minutes per month, on one topic.
 This time includes 15 minutes consuming a presentation, and 15 minutes answering questions.

 ## Intentions